Why Should I Use an Advanced Reporting Tool Instead Of Word Exports?

-- Ordering of documents
+- Ordering of Documents

-- Style formatting
+- Style Formatting

 Though we have support for basic text formatting like bullets and text decoration, Word templates do not support control for page formatting options like section breaks or custom page numbering.
 Though neither BIRT nor Velocity provide analogues for every option available to native Word documents, they’ll provide a broader level of control than Word exports do.

-- Ancestors and descendants
+- Ancestors and Descendants

 Word templates have limited support for children, but BIRT and Velocity both allow much more access to follow relationships and tree structure through multiple levels.

-- Conditional logic
+- Conditional Logic

-To get a feel for the strengths of each tool, it may be helpful to compare the preconfigured reports that come standard with Jama Software.
-The Test Plan Summary report (available in the top-level Reports menu) is a good example of BIRT’s capabilities, and the All Item Details report (from the Exports > Office Templates menu item) shows what Velocity is suited to.
+To get a feel for the strengths of each tool, it may be helpful to compare the pre-configured reports that come standard with Jama Software.
+The Test Plan Summary Report (available in the top-level Reports menu) is a good example of BIRT’s capabilities, while the All Item Details Report (from the Exports > Office Templates menu item) shows what Velocity is suited to.

-Please note that both BIRT and Velocity output their results in HTML; those results can be saved into a Word file, and styled with Office XML, but neither will provide access to all of the functions and options of a native Word document.
+Please note that both BIRT and Velocity output their results in HTML -- those results can be saved into a Word file, and styled with Office XML, but neither will provide access to all of the functions and options of a native Word document.

-Use BIRT if:
+Use BIRT If:

 BIRT’s method of getting information to feed into the report requires you to write SQL queries that return discrete sets of data.
 To do anything more than display a simple list of objects, you’ll likely need to be familiar with Jama Software's database schema and fluent enough in SQL select statements to join multiple tables and filter out the data you need.

-- You prefer a GUI interface
+- You Prefer a GUI Interface

-BIRT’s editor allows you to build your report visually, by adding and arranging components on a page.
+BIRT’s editor allows you to build your report visually by adding and arranging components on a page.
 In addition, it contains built-in tools to easily render charts, graphs and tables.

-Use Velocity if:
+Use Velocity If:

 Though both BIRT and Velocity can perform data transformation reasonably well, Velocity will allow you to specify multiple control flows using programming concepts like conditional statements and loops.